Summary

 “It Won’t Happen to Me” or “I’m Different” – In Their Dreams

-These clients believe they will be the exception and the rules and the odds will “ever be in their favor.”
-They believe things will be different, even though history shows that businesses that have traveled down this road end in disaster.
+These clients believe they will be the exception and the rules and the odds will “be in their favor.”
+They think things will be different, even though history shows that businesses that have traveled down this road end in disaster.

 Looking for Prince Charming, AKA “The Investor.”

-One of the most painful “harsh lessons” I’ve watched happen is one where clients are seeking millions of dollars in investment, but with no product or technology and only a vague concept of a product or technology or business.
+One of the most painful “harsh lessons” I’ve witnessed is when clients seek millions of dollars in investment, but with no product or technology, and only a vague concept of a product, technology, or business.
 I’ve had many business owners come into my workshops believing that like Prince Charming coming to rescue the Princess, a multi-million dollar investor is going to come riding in with bags of money, through them at her feet and say, “Spend it as you wish and as fast as you want!
 I don’t need to know anything but that you are a “nice” person with a “great” idea.
-You don’t need a business plan, any experience, proof of your idea, or even a legal agreement – I’m giving you all the money you need just LET ME get in on this incredible opportunity!”
+You don’t need a business plan, any experience, proof of your idea, or even a legal agreement – I’m giving you all the money you need, just LET ME get in on this incredible opportunity!”

 Right.